Integrable systems, toric degenerations and Okounkov bodies: Abstract

 \section{Abstract}

 Let $X$ be a smooth projective variety of dimension $n$ over $\c$ equipped with a very ample Hermitian line bundle $\mathcal{L}$.
-In the first part of the paper, we show that {if there exists a toric degeneration of $X$ satisfying some natural hypotheses (which are satisfied in many settings), then there exists} a {\it completely integrable system} on $X$ in the sense of symplectic geometry.
-More precisely, we construct a collection of real-valued functions $\{H_1, \ldots, H_n\}$ on $X$ which are continuous on all of $X$, smooth on an open dense subset $U$ of $X$, and pairwise Poisson-commute on $U$. {Moreover, we show that in many cases, we can construct the integrable system so that the functions $\{H_1, \ldots, H_n\}$ generate a Hamiltonian torus action on $U$.} In the second part, we show that {the toric degenerations arising in the theory of Okounkov bodies satisfy all the hypotheses of the first part of the paper.} In this case the image of the `moment map' $\mu = (H_1, \ldots, H_n): X \to \r^n$ is precisely the \textit{Okounkov body} $\Delta = \Delta(R, v)$ associated to the homogeneous coordinate ring $R$ of $X$, and an appropriate choice of a valuation $v$ on $R$.
+In the first part of the paper, we show that if there exists a toric degeneration of $X$ satisfying some natural hypotheses (which are satisfied in many settings), then there exists a surjective continuous map from $X$ to the special fiber $X_0$ which is a symplectomorphism on an open dense subset $U$.
+From this we are then able to construct a {\it completely integrable system} on $X$ in the sense of symplectic geometry.
+More precisely, we construct a collection of real-valued functions $\{H_1, \ldots, H_n\}$ on $X$ which are continuous on all of $X$, smooth on an open dense subset $U$ of $X$, and pairwise Poisson-commute on $U$.
+Moreover, our integrable system in fact generates a Hamiltonian torus action on $U$.
+In the second part, we show that the toric degenerations arising in the theory of Newton-Okounkov bodies satisfy all the hypotheses of the first part of the paper.
+In this case the image of the `moment map' $\mu = (H_1, \ldots, H_n): X \to \r^n$ is precisely the \textit{Newton-Okounkov body} $\Delta = \Delta(R, v)$ associated to the homogeneous coordinate ring $R$ of $X$, and an appropriate choice of a valuation $v$ on $R$.
 Our main technical tools come from algebraic geometry, differential (K\"ahler) geometry, and analysis.
 Specifically, we use the gradient-Hamiltonian vector field, and a subtle generalization of the famous \L{}ojasiewicz gradient inequality for real-valued analytic functions.
 Since our construction is valid for a large class of projective varieties $X$, this manuscript provides a rich source of new examples of integrable systems.
 We discuss concrete examples, including elliptic curves, flag varieties of arbitrary connected complex reductive groups, spherical varieties, and weight varieties.